Katarzyna Niewiadoma-Phinney: 2022

 Niewiadoma did not podium until April's Brabantse Pijl, where she outsprinted Liane Lippert for second place behind the race winner, Demi Vollering.
 At The Women's Tour in June, Niewiadoma finished both of the Welsh stages in second place; on stage four, she was beaten by Grace Brown, while Elisa Longo Borghini beat Niewiadoma the following day.
 In the final general classification, Longo Borghini beat Brown by one second, with Niewiadoma in third place, five seconds in arrears.
 In July, she was named as one of the pre-race favourites for the first edition of the Tour de France Femmes, and eventually finished third overall, having recorded five top-ten stage finishes and been in the top-three overall from the second stage.
 She concluded her season with tenth overall at the Challenge by La Vuelta, and then eighth place in the road race at the UCI Road World Championships, having attacked late on.

 2023

 Having not won a race since 2019, Niewiadoma attempted to break her win hoodoo in the spring classics, however her best results were fourth in the Amstel Gold Race, and fifth in the Tour of Flanders.
 She returned to the podium at the Itzulia Women, finishing third on the opening stage and ultimately, third overall behind teammates Marlen Reusser and Demi Vollering.
 In the Tour de France Femmes, she finished third overall for the second year in a row, as well as winning the polka-dot jersey as winner of the Queen of the Mountains (QoM) classification.

 In October, Niewiadoma won the 2023 UCI Gravel World Championships with a solo attack in the final 25 km to beat Silvia Persico and Demi Vollering over a 140 km course in Veneto, Italy.

 2024

-Katarzyna Niewiadoma in stage 8 of the 2024 Tour de France Femmes.
+Niewiadoma riding in the yellow jersey on stage 8 of the 2024 Tour de France Femmes.